lane-willis/notes/classes/quotes.md

 * The person who controls the questions controls the direction of the conversation.
 * The moment you win an argument, you lose the person.
 (EV context)
 * You don't learn healthy ecclesiology and then plant a healthy church.
+* You will never get ahead of the growth until you learn to plan ahead for the growth that is coming.
+* If you are going to reach people far from God, you need to need them also.

 ### Dr. Hambrick
 * Counseling is only as effective as you are honest.